 CHALLENGES AND GOALS

 Most schools in the Democratic Republic of the Congo are in dire condition.
 This is the result of extreme poverty, internal conflicts and a lack of funding for education, despite the Congo’s mineral wealth.
 (See history.)

-Of the 981 Congolese Presbyterian schools only 18% are made of durable material.
+Only 18% of the Congo’s almost 1000 Presbyterian schools are made of durable material.
 Most are stick benches under palm leaf roofs, mud and thatch huts or deteriorating brick buildings with rusting tin roofs.
 Your help is needed to rebuild these schools.

 In 2007, Build Congo Schools (formerly Congo Education Excellence Project), was developed by Congolese leaders and their U.S. partners to transform these schools into durable, high quality educational environments.
 Since then, new schools have been built or repaired, and resources have been provided.
 Student attendance and test scores have soared in the new schools!
 Hope is rising, but the needs are still extreme!
 Help build a school.